Chvxt3r/HackTools/Web/SQLI.md

 2. Start adding 'null' columns until you no long recieve an errors
 jeremy' union select null,null,null#
 3. Once you find the the correct number of columns, you can begin filling them with data.
 > :warning: Not all columns may be displayed.
-You may find 3 columns but it only display's 2 data points.
-Useful to not which columns are displayed
+You may find 3 columns but it only display's 2 columns.
+Useful to note which columns are displayed

 ### Useful recon once you've found the correct number of columns
 > These will be helpful in crafting your query's to get useful results